CoinFabrik/ico/web_api/README.md

 To launch the API server, execute `node rest_api.js`.
 By default, it listens on the port 8080.

 The API server expects an HTTP GET request with a query string encoded `method` field.
 There's only one supported method which is `query_crowdsale`.
-The server responds to such a request with another JSON in the body of the message.
+The server responds to such a request with a JSON in the body of the message.
 In short, the query string should be: "?method=query_crowdsale".
-The API server responds with a JSON that contains the following members:
+The JSON in the response describes an object that contains the following members:

 - `current_block`: The latest block number observed by the node.
 - `starting_block`: The block in which the crowdsale starts.